 Drinking lots of warm water throughout the day helps to rehydrate our system and removes toxins from the body.
 Avoid drinking cold water, especially before, during, and after meals.
 Ayurveda believes that it slows digestion and blood flow in the stomach.

-Ghee is ideal cooking oil.
+Ghee is a natural food with a long history of medicinal and culinary uses.
 It is easily digested and is an excellent medium for transporting nutrients to your body’s tissues, so it helps to improve absorption.
 It also improves memory and makes the body flexible.